traefik/traefik-helm-chart/TESTING.md

 This Helm Chart requires extensive testing to ensure expected behavior are met for everyone.

+## Requirements

+All tests are run using Docker; no further dependencies are required.

 ## Test Driven Development

 "TDD" practise (Test Driven Development) should be followed when adding a new feature or fixing a bug.